clivesantamaria/contribution-hd-uhd/README.md

-# contribution-specification-UHD
+# contribution-specification-HD-UHD
-Git repo for ITV specifications for UHD contribution stream
+Git repo for ITV specifications for HD and UHD contribution streams